-54.A = MSb of address = 23 for address length (CR2V[0] = 0, or 31 for CR2V[0] = 1 with command FDh.
-55.A = MSb of address = 31 with command E3h.
+1. A = MSB of address = 23 for Address length (CR2V[0] = 0, or 31 for CR2V[0]=1 with command FDh.

-8.10 Individual and Region Protection (IRP) commands
+8.10 Individual and Region Protection (IRP) Commands

 8.10.1 IRP Register Read (IRPRD 2Bh)

 The IRP Register Read instruction 2Bh is shifted into SI/IO0 by the rising edge of the SCK signal followed by one dummy cycle.
 This latency period allows the device's internal circuitry enough time to access data at the initial address.
 During latency cycles, the data value on IO0-IO3 are "don't care" and may be high impedance.